archeofoss/archeofoss/2022/call-for-papers.md

 ## Call for papers
-The 16th edition of the International Conference **ArcheoFOSS Open Software, hardware, processes, data and formats in archaeological research** will be held in double format, in presence and online on **22-24 September 2022**.
+The 16th edition of the International Conference **ArcheoFOSS Open Software, hardware, processes, data and formats in archaeological research** will be held in dual format, in presence and online on **22-24 September 2022**.

-The Conference is organised in 7 pannels that will introduce specific research topics on the general background of data sharing, open tools, processes and formats in the archaeological domain.
+The Conference is organised in seven pannels that will introduce specific research topics on the general background of data sharing, open tools, processes and formats in the archaeological domain.

-We are inviting scholars, independent researchers, institutions, freelance archaeologists and professional companies involved in Cultural Heritage to submit original research or case studies by exposing the latest trends, theoretical or practical developments and challenges in the field.
+We are inviting scholars, independent researchers, institutions, freelance archaeologists and company representatives involved in Cultural Heritage to submit original research or case studies that expose the latest trends, theoretical or practical developments and challenges in the field.

 ## Available panels

 1. [Maps to the past.
 Open digital approaches to the investigation of historical maps](https://github.com/archeofoss/archeofoss2022/discussions/1)
-Pronents: **Julian Bogdani**, Sapienza University of Rome, Rome ([julian.bogdani@uniroma1.it](mailto:julian.bogdani@uniroma1.it), [@JulianBogdani](https://twitter.com/JulianBogdani)); **Valeria Vitale**, The Alan Turing Institute, London ([vvitale@turing.ac.uk](mailto:vvitale@turing.ac.uk), [@nottinauta](https://twitter.com/nottinauta))
+Proponents: **Julian Bogdani**, Sapienza University of Rome, Rome ([julian.bogdani@uniroma1.it](mailto:julian.bogdani@uniroma1.it), [@JulianBogdani](https://twitter.com/JulianBogdani)); **Valeria Vitale**, The Alan Turing Institute, London ([vvitale@turing.ac.uk](mailto:vvitale@turing.ac.uk), [@nottinauta](https://twitter.com/nottinauta))
 1. [Moving in the past: open solutions for data set design, spatial analysis and geo-statistical methods to investigate movement in Antiquity](https://github.com/archeofoss/archeofoss2022/discussions/3)
 Proponents **Domizia D'Erasmo**, Sapienza University of Rome, Rome ([domizia.derasmo@uniroma1.it](mailto:domizia.derasmo@uniroma1.it), [@domizzzia](https://twitter.com/domizzzia)); **Noemi Giovino**, Sapienza University of Rome, Rome ([noemi.giovino@uniroma1.it](mailto:noemi.giovino@uniroma1.it))
 1. [I/O: ethics, policies and technologies for programmatic and open access to archaeological online data sets.](https://github.com/archeofoss/archeofoss2022/discussions/4)